 THE BLACK CHURCH & RELIGIOUS FREEDOM IN THE AGE OF TRUMP

-» Eugene F. Rivers, III, President, Seymour Institute for Black Church and Policy Studies
+» Eugene F. Rivers, III, Director, Seymour Institute

 » Dr. Jacqueline C. Rivers, Executive Director, Seymour Institute

-» Professor David D. Daniels III, McCormick Theological Seminary
+» Bishop David D. Daniels, Professor, McCormick Theological Seminary

 » Elder Quentin L. Cook, Member of the Quorum of the Twelve Apostles, The Church of Jesus